craig-davis/craig-davis.github.io/_posts/2020-01-16-Cantilevered-Plywood-Garage-Shelves.markdown

 ![](/img/posts/cantilevered-shelving/leg-assembled.jpg)

 I've been using these wood screws lately for projects, and they are fantastic for attaching to wall studs.
 I do tend to predrill to help make sure they go in straight.
-In this case, I used two per side to attach these shelve rails to the walls.
+In this case, I used two per side to attach these shelf rails to the walls.

 ![wood screws](/img/posts/cantilevered-shelving/wood-screws.jpg)